TorahBibleCodes/TorahBibleCodes/README.md

   Pretained genesis and original repository books of tora bible code

+  Allow to generate new book ends and order permutations .

 - NLP

   Pretrained with genesis and original repository books of Torah Bible Code

+  Allow to talk with Baphomet engine with the word of GOD

 ## Original Code